-Say, a new competitor entered the market.
+Let’s say, a new competitor entered the market.
 Her prices are somewhat cheaper than yours.
 Maybe her firm’s operational costs are lower than your company’s.
 You can’t singlehandedly level the playing field, but you can lower your prices to sell more than her.

-Even if your profit per unit decreases, you can still boost your sales and profit more than her, with the right price adjustments.
+Even if your profit per unit decreases, you can still boost your sales and profit more than her with the right price adjustments.
 But sticky prices prevent you from testing different price points that yield different levels of demand.

-Why e-commerce is well-suited for frequent price changes?
+Why is ecommerce well-suited for frequent price changes?

 Your customers are no different.

 This doesn’t mean, however, that they’re completely against price changes.
 They understand for example, that the price of seasonal products may change throughout the year.